SimonSubokLee/ston-docs-son/admin/https.kr.rst

 Even if the same port is being serviced, more specific expressions have priority.

-For example, if there are multiple NICs like the example above, the client that came through 1.1.1.1:443 will be serviced with a specific certification, and the client that came through 1.1.1.4:443 will be serviced with a general certification.
+For example, if there are multiple NICs as in the example above, the client that came through 1.1.1.1:443 will be serviced with a specific certification and the client that came through 1.1.1.4:443 will be serviced with a general certification.
 Even if you overwrite a certification with an existing file name, it'll be reflected when reloading.